alesauce/alexandersauceda.dev/content/posts/dnd-character-sheet-app-design-doc-v1.md

 	1. This would likely be the most useful with descriptions, but could have use finding certain spells or materials if you aren't sure of something

 # Design Document Disclaimer
 I have intentionally written this design doc as a fairly barebones version, because development in the first stage will primarily take place on my local environment.
 Eventually, when I plan to open this up to users, I will do a much more thorough design on authentication, data persistence and handling, data security, and scaling.
 However, I need to have a working frontend and backend as a POC before I get to that point.

-I love over-engineering as much as the next guy, but if I try to get the perfect design for all of those concerns now, I'll never start work.
+# Next Steps
+Rather than design in depth until I have what I feel is the "best solution", I am going to start with the basics I have and start coding the bits and pieces I have already identifed as requirements.
+If I start small, I can always find new ways to fit the pieces together.

+Again, as I mentioned above, I am doing my best to get out of my own way on this.
+I recently read an article on the concept of ["Question-Driven Development"](https://nickjanetakis.com/blog/learning-a-new-web-framework-with-question-driven-development).
+Namely, it involves starting with one small problem and going until you hit a block.
+Ask how to solve that block, then go until you hit the next block, and  so on.
+It has really stuck with me, if only because I feel like I have been doing this subconsciously throughout my technical career - do what I can.
+Get an error.
+Figure out how to solve that error.
+Learn a ton of other things on the way.

+I'm clearly far from unique with that approach.
+But reading the article made me realize how much I rely on that.
+As I have mentioned in [other articles](link to perfect as enemy), I have a longstanding problem of unreasonable expectations for myself.
+Figure out one problem, not the entire project.